tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

 ---
-title: Introducing Tilt with a Tilt Transition Guide
+title: Introduce Tilt with a Tilt Transition Guide
 layout: rollout
 ---
 You can have the greatest tool in the world, and it won't mean a thing unless you can show AppDevs how to use it and persuade them that they should care.
 This article will walk you through our recommended structure for a "Transition Guide", which is a document intended to help AppDevs transition off of their current workflow and to a new tool (in this case, Tilt, but the format can be generalized to any tool).

 ## What's a "Transition Guide"?

-You've probably read many a README for an internal tool, but a transition guide is more than just a README: it's your case to an AppDev that this _new_ workflow is better than their _old_ workflow.
+You've probably read many a README for an internal tool, but a transition guide is more than just a README: it's your case to an AppDev that this new workflow is better than their old one.

 AppDevs have generally sunk lots of time and effort into their tooling.
 In our experience, it takes an especially persuasive argument to get an AppDev to switch from a tried-and-true workflow to something new.
 They need to know not just why the new tool is _good_, but why it's _better than what they're currently using_.